 Side Note: I’m one of the those people who loves celery.
 I go through a package every other week because I eat it raw, with or without almond butter and I also cook with it all. the. time.
 So this salad is a major two-thumbs up for me.

-Next, tip the salad out onto a large platter.
-Drizzle with more dressing, walnuts and then lots of freshly ground black pepper.
+Tip the salad out onto a large platter and drizzle with more dressing, scatter the walnuts and then adds lots of freshly ground black pepper.

 This recipe was inspired by The Modern Proper : https://themodernproper.com/posts/chicken-waldorf-salad